 \subsubsection{The shape of a quasi-smooth curve}

-\begin{Defi} We say that an $F$-analytic space $(X,\cO_X)$ is a quasi-smooth curve if its respective sheaf of Kähler differential forms $\Omega_{X/F}$ is locally free of rank 1. \end{Defi}
+\begin{Defi} We say that an $F$-analytic space $(X,\cO_X)$ is a quasi-smooth curve if its respective sheaf of Kähler differentials forms $\Omega_{X/F}$ is locally free of rank 1. \end{Defi}

 \begin{conv} In the whole section, $X$ is a connected quasi-smooth $F$-analytic curve.
-We set $X^{\rm{hyp}}$ (resp. $X_{[i]}$, resp. $X_{[2,3]}$) to be the set of point of $X$ not of type (1) (resp. of type (i), resp. of type (2) or (3)).
+We set $X^{\rm{hyp}}$ (resp. $X_{[i]}$, resp. $X_{[2,3]}$) to be the set of points of $X$ not of type (1) (resp. of type (i), resp. of type (2) or (3)).